 - Google Map.
 Most people probably have this app (or an equivalent) already on their phone.
 It is working very well in Iceland and the only navigation app you need.

 - Wapp – The Walking App.
 The Walking App shows you many enjoyable walking and hiking trails with interesting pop-up facts, stories and photos from the area.

 - Strætó app/ Klappið App – The Official Bus System App to get around in Reykjavik if you don’t rent a car

 - EasyPark and Parka.is – For all your car parking needs.

 - My Aurora Forecast & Alerts app – For chasing northern light.
 However I find that it is easier to see the aurora forecast in Iceland weather app here

-- XE – not specific to Norway but it helps me to convert ISK to my home currency
+- XE – not specific to Iceland but it helps me to convert ISK to my home currency

 - Splitwise – if you are travelling with friends, splitwise is a good apps to split your expenses.